symfony/symfony-docs/workflow/usage.rst

 Guard events
 ~~~~~~~~~~~~

-There is a special kind of events called "Guard events".
+There are a special kind of events called "Guard events".
 Their event listeners
-are invoked every time a call to ``Workflow::can``, ``orkflow::apply`` or
+are invoked every time a call to ``Workflow::can``, ``Workflow::apply`` or
 ``Workflow::getEnabledTransitions`` is executed.
 With the guard events you may
-add custom logic to decide what transaction that are valid or not.
+add custom logic to decide what transitions that are valid or not.
 Here is a list
 of the guard event names.

 * ``workflow.guard``